10 best CMDB tools for 2026: What actually works

 Device42 also gives teams a way to centralize infrastructure data and feed it into existing workflows.
 The platform’s native integrations with tools like Jira, SCCM, and ServiceNow allow for broader visibility, even if you’re working across silos.

+However, while it’s excellent at capturing asset-level detail, Device42 lacks more advanced features like dynamic service mapping tied to business services, visual impact analysis overlays, or flexible workflows that align with ITSM processes.
 The CMDB is closely tied to Device42’s discovery engine, which can make customization tricky.
 If you want to create a service-aware CMDB, define business rules, or analyze change impacts visually, you’ll likely need to layer in additional tools.

-5. BMC Remedy CMDB
+5. BMC Helix CMDB

 BMC CMDB also supports service modeling and federated data, giving you the ability to create relationships and dependencies between assets, services, and business functions.
 The Common Data Model (CDM) it’s built on offers a consistent framework for maintaining configuration items across your environment.
+Our in-depth BMC CMDB review explores how these modeling capabilities perform alongside the platform’s known operational limitations.

 6. Ansible CMDB

 Ansible CMDB is a lightweight tool that generates reports from inventory data collected by Ansible.
-Its biggest advantage lies in its simplicity—it pulls structured data directly from Ansible’s inventory and presents it in a human-readable format, like HTML or CSV.
+Its biggest advantage lies in its simplicity: it pulls structured data directly from Ansible’s inventory and presents it in a human-readable format, like HTML or CSV.
 For teams already using Ansible to manage infrastructure, this seems like a natural next step for visibility.

 You can create quick overviews of host configurations without needing to set up a full-blown CMDB.
 That’s part of the appeal: it’s minimal, doesn’t require much overhead, and works well for environments that are already automated via Ansible playbooks.

-Ansible CMDB only gives you a snapshot of the current state—it doesn’t track changes, manage relationships between assets, or provide built-in service mapping.
+But Ansible CMDB only gives you a snapshot of the current state.
+It doesn’t track changes, manage relationships between assets, or provide built-in service mapping.
 It also lacks automation for CI lifecycle processes, which makes it harder to maintain data accuracy over time.
-That means if your infrastructure changes frequently (and whose doesn’t these days?), your reports can get outdated fast.
+And while it does a good job visualizing host-level details, it doesn’t scale well for hybrid environments or multi-cloud infrastructures.
+There’s no native support for ITSM integrations, and exporting data for external use is limited.

 Read more: How Virima’s automation capabilities enhance usability of Ansible CMDB